Michael Morell

 Michael Joseph Morell (/məˈrɛl/; born September 4, 1958) is an American former career intelligence analyst.
-He served as the deputy director of the Central Intelligence Agency from 2010 to 2013 and twice as its acting director, first in 2011 and then from 2012 to 2013.
-As a CIA analyst he served as presidential daily briefer to George W. Bush, including on the morning of September 11, 2001.
-In his book, The Great War of Our Time, Morell defends the use of drones by both the Bush and Obama Administrations against suspected terrorists and he explains the CIA's use of enhanced interrogation techniques (what many call torture) by the Bush Administration.
-He is now Senior Counselor and the Global Chairman of the Geo-Political Risk Practice at Beacon Global Strategies LLC, a consulting firm in Washington, D.C.
+He was the deputy director of the Central Intelligence Agency from 2010 to 2013 and twice as its acting director, first in 2011 and then from 2012 to 2013.
+He is also a professor at the George Mason University - Schar School of Policy and Government.

+As a CIA analyst he was presidential daily briefer to George W. Bush, including both "Bin Ladin Determined To Strike in US" for the President Only, August 6, 2001, President's Daily Brief and on the morning of September 11, 2001.
+In his book, The Great War of Our Time, Morell defends the use of drones by both the Bush and Obama administrations against suspected terrorists and he explains the CIA's use of enhanced interrogation techniques (what many call torture) by the Bush administration.
+He is now senior counselor and the global chairman of the Geo-Political Risk Practice at Beacon Global Strategies LLC, a consulting firm in Washington, D.C.

 Early life and education

 The son of an autoworker and homemaker, Morell is a native of Cuyahoga Falls, Ohio.
 He went to Saint Joseph's School and Cuyahoga Falls High School there.
 He is a first generation college student.
-He has a Bachelor of Arts from the University of Akron and a Master of Arts from Georgetown University, both in economics.
-He joined the CIA in 1980 and served there for 33 years.
+He has a bachelor of arts from the University of Akron and a master of arts from Georgetown University, both in economics.
+He joined the CIA in 1980 and worked there for 33 years.